Stand Out: School Shooter Culture Jamming

 What we can learn from a controversial scene from A Goofy Movie

 A Goofy Movie (1995) is a controversial film.
-It’s a low budget Disney film without having any canon or representation during the Renaissance period.
+It’s a low-budget Disney film without any canon or representation during the Renaissance period.
 In my own opinion, A Goofy Movie is a train wreck, with the collision being a manifestation of embarrassment, cringe, and the 90’s zeitgeist of “cool” kids into skateboarding.
 It’s a bad film, and no one can watch the film with a straight face and not feel a rush of adrenaline.

-I love the movie because how bad it is.
+I love the movie because of how bad it is.
 It has a huge influence on the way I see bad art, and how the audience equally feels embarrassed and queasy over a corporate representation of something that isn’t real.
-But importantly, in the zeitgeist of 1995, it was somehow ok to envision a teenage fantasy, to take over the principles boring talk on “science slumber parties,” and tell everyone in school you are cool with an amazing and somewhat offensive culture jamming of music-video style singing.
+But importantly, in the zeitgeist of 1995, it was somehow okay to envision a teenage fantasy, to take over the principles boring talk on “science slumber parties,” and tell everyone in school you are cool with an amazing and somewhat offensive culture jamming of music-video style singing.

-The Stand Out scene in A Goofy Movie is the inverse of a school shooting.
+The stand-out scene in A Goofy Movie is the inverse of a school shooting.
 It’s a school shooting the audience desires.

 I can’t stand Principal Mazur either.
 William Shawn, portraying Mazur, has an atrocious voice.
-Meanwhile, Max and his friends are planning the biggest “zero day” event behind the curtains.
+Meanwhile, Max and his friends are planning the biggest “zero-day” event behind the curtains.

 And Pete is gonna film it on VHS!

-This 3 minute scene feels like forever.
+This 3-minute scene feels like forever.
 I can’t believe three dog kids are willing to create a “prank” against the entire school to prove something.
 It’s like the movie is celebrating being a queer misfit and that normies like Chads and Stacys will get burned by revenge one day.

 The kids are shocked.
 And relieved that the fascist principle is killed.

-Oh, and it get’s better.
+Oh, and it gets better.